What causes tooth pain & gum pain?

 Grinding, Trauma or Injury

-When wisdom teeth become impacted, they often become quite painful due to the pressure the inflict on the surrounding teeth, or infection.
-Impacted wisdom teeth can also lead to secondary issues including tooth damage and crowding if there isn’t enough space for them to erupt properly.
+When wisdom teeth become impacted, they can cause considerable pain due to the pressure they exert on surrounding teeth or infection.
+Impacted wisdom teeth can also lead to additional complications, including tooth damage and crowding if there is insufficient space for them to erupt properly.

 For a more urgent case that’s progressed to severe gum disease, you may need a root canal, antibiotics, and/or surgery.